sjbrunst/spark-repartition/text.md

 ![Stage 0 without repartition](no_repartition_stage_0.png)

+The columns of interest to us are "Duration" and "Shuffle Write / Records".
 Our `sc.parallelize(2 to n, 8)` created 1999999 records, which were evenly distributed across the 8 partitions.
 Each task took about the same amount of time, so this looks good.

 Stage 1 is the most interesting stage, since it ran our `map` and `flatMap`.
 Let's look at it too: